 In today’s society, the terms “CV” and “resume” are often used interchangeably.
 Take note, however, if you are applying for a job in the USA, as there are major differences between a “resume” and a “CV.”

 An American Curriculum Vitae (CV) is NOT the same as a CV from countries around the world.
-What countries outside of the USA know as a “Curriculum Vitae” (or “CV”) is called also called a “resume” in the US.
-A “Curriculum Vitae” in America is not a resume – it is a longer document and is usually written only by a researcher, educator, or academic.
+What countries outside of the USA know as a “Curriculum Vitae” (or “CV”) is called also called a “resume”.
+In America “Curriculum Vitae” in America isn’t a resume.
+It is a longer document and is usually only written by a researcher, educator, or academic.

 Thinking Of Including A Picture?

 When it comes to putting a picture on your resume, different countries have different approaches.
-In the UK, you would never attach a photo, whereas in Germany or France you would.
+In the UK, you would never attach a photo.
+Whereas in countires such as Germany or France you would.
 Many Asian countries also include pictures with their applications.
 In the US and Australia, it is not recommended or encouraged.

 My personal opinion is to leave your picture off your resume.
-The most important aspect of your resume is the content and it’s vital to ensure the reader of your resume is more interested in your skills than what you look like.
+The most important aspect of your resume is the content.
+It’s vital to ensure the reader of your resume is more interested in your skills than what you look like.

 With all the differences between resumes around the world, it’s important you do your research into the country before submitting your resume.
-A professional resume writer can often help you with the “dos” and “do nots” of resume writing in a certain country, and he or she can also provide assistance with resume format, structure and presentation.
+A professional resume writer can often help you with the “dos” and “do nots” of resume writing in a certain country.
+He or she can also provide assistance with resume format, structure and presentation.

 With any resume (no matter where you are applying in the world), focus your content on achievements and value-added duties you have performed.
-At the end of the day, the employer wants to know how you can add value and what skills, experience and expertise you can bring to the business.
+In conclusion, the employer wants to know what value, skills, experience and expertise you can bring to the business.

 And finally, never embellish or fabricate achievements or qualifications.
 These will often be exposed sooner or later and can result in dismissal, expulsion or even criminal prosecution in those countries with punitive legal codes.